codecrafters-io/git-tester/README.md

 # User code requirements

-- A binary named `spawn_redis_server.sh` that spins up the Redis server.
+- A binary named `your_git.sh` that spins up the Redis server.
 - A file named `codecrafters.yml`, with the following values:
   - `debug`